Mich-b/webappsecuritybook/011exam/001exam.md

 However, I would expect a solid advice to count somewhere between 5 to 10 pages.

 ## What does the defense look like
-On DATE TO BE DETERMINED a +-20-minute interview will be planned with your team.
+On June 23, a +-20-minute interview will be planned with your team.
 This interview will be separate from the project review interview, which takes place on the same day.

 I will be asking some questions about the recommendations you made.
 For those who have been implementing the project, I may ask concrete questions about how certain recommendations were implemented or configured.
 In case I have doubts about your understanding of certain concepts, I may ask a theoretical question here and there.
 Be sure to review the course book before this interview.

 ## Questions
-A session where you can ask questions has been scheduled on DATE TO BE DETERMINED.
+A session to ask questions is planned on Wednesday the 5th of May, 09:00.
 The link to join can be found in the Software Security Teams channel.